dfel08/burger/README.md

 # burger
 Project done while attending UC-Berkeley Extension Coding Bootcamp.
-This is an app is able to create and delete notes on the browser.
+This is an app is able to create, delete, and "devour" burgers on a database.

 ## Getting Started